shiqimei/hexo-theme-poet/README.md

 # Thanks!

 # primary config
-name: Poem ## Your name shown on the header and the drawer
+name: Poet ## Your name shown on the header and the drawer
 description: Always believe that something wonderful is about to happen ## Introduce yourself
 keywords: Blog, Tech
-site_name: Poem's blog ## Your site name shown on the first screen
+site_name: Poet's Blog ## Your site name shown on the first screen
-site_description: Life is a Poem ## Introduce your site
+site_description: Life is a Poet ## Introduce your site
 logo: https://i.loli.net/2017/08/31/59a79b0b3ffd8.gif ## The logo on the header and the drawer

 # first_screen